tls-Sevone-Kafka/Python-connector/README.md

 ## Introduction

-A Python-based Connector Application that connects to and subscribes to the the Kafka Topic on Event Streams based on IBM Cloud, formats the consumed messages and sends to SevOne NPM via SevOne REST API.
+A Python-based Connector Application that connects to and subscribes to the Kafka Topic on Event Streams based on IBM Cloud, formats the consumed messages and sends to SevOne NPM via SevOne REST API.

 ## Prerequisites